 Rabbit need companions in order to be happy

-Happily, there is little difference in the upkeep effort between one and two rabbits.
-You’ll want to clear them out almost as frequently with one rabbit as with two, and you’ll need to make the same amount of feeding trips (twice a day).
-So in all, if you’re getting rabbits, two is the generally considered to be the best option.
+There is little to no difference in the upkeep effort between one and two rabbits.
+You’ll want to clear them out as frequently as you would with one rabbit, and you’ll need to make the same amount of feeding trips (twice a day).
+Overall, it is best to get two rabbits, if not for you then at least for your rabbit’s sake.